 - Individuals Age 65 and older

-- First Responders and Support Staff of First Responder Agencies
+- First Responder and Support Staff for First Responder Agencies

-Local Fire Service, including firefighters and investigators (professional and volunteer)
+- Local Fire Services, including firefighters and investigators (professional and volunteer)

-State Field Investigators, including Department of Motor Vehicles, State Commission of Correction, Justice Center, Department of Financial Service, Inspector General, Department of Tax and Finance, Office of Children and Family Services, and State Liquor Authority
+- State Field Investigators, including Department of Motor Vehicles, State Commission of Correction, Justice Center, Department of Financial Services, Inspector General, Department of Tax and Finance, Office of Children and Family Services, and State Liquor Authority

 - Public Safety Communications